BBualdo/Life-is-a-Game/README.md

 15. Created ```AchievementsRepository```, ```AchievementsService``` and ```AchievementsController``` to get all achievements as well as those unlocked by user, and to unlock specific achievement.
 16. Refactored frontend for handling achievements from database.
 When user logs in and goes into **Achievements** page, React ```useAchievements``` custom hook is calling ```AchievementsService``` for fetching fresh **Achievements** and **UserAchievements** data, saves them in **Redux** state, which is also saved in localStorage.
 I have mapped **UserAchievements** to JS Map for faster unlocked achievements searching.
 Then achievements are compared to user achievements to determine, which are unlocked and when.
 17. Created Repository => Service => Controller for **Missions** management.
 First, I set up assigning missionId Foreign Key in Subtasks manually in Dto object, but then I have made some research about **EF Core Navigation Properties**, so I have added ```public Mission Mission { get; set; }``` into my Subtask Model class.
 Now it sets missionId automatically.
 However, I have problem when trying to update Mission with subtasks, probably because lack of subtask management layer, so that's what I was going to do.
+18. Assigned empty list to ```List<Subtask>``` in Mission model to avoid nullable checks.
+19. When updating mission, I had to insert login to manually determine which subtask exists in mission already, which one is new and which one is missing, so it can be removed.
+I decided to make subtask ID mandatory for creating new one to simplify the process.
+I'm going to use **uuid** in React to achieve this.

 ### 🧰 Built with